Escaping Saddle Points in Distributed Newton's Method with Communication Efficiency and Byzantine Resilience: Introduction

-The issue of saddle point avoidance becomes non-trivial in the presence of Byzantine workers.
-Since we do not assume anything on the behavior of the Byzantine workers, it is certainly conceivable that by appropriately modifying their messages to the center, they can create \emph{fake local minima} that are close to the saddle point of the loss function $f(.)$, and these are far away from the true local minima of $f(.)$.
+The issue of local minima convergence becomes non-trivial in the presence of Byzantine workers.
+Since we do not assume anything on the behavior of the Byzantine workers, it is certainly conceivable that by appropriately modifying their messages to the center, they can create \emph{fake local minima} that are close to the saddle point of the loss function $f(.)$, and these are far away from the true local minima.
 This is popularly known as the \emph{saddle-point attack} (see \cite{dong}), and it can arbitrarily destroy the performance of any non-robust learning algorithm.
 Hence, our goal is to design an algorithm that escapes saddle points of $f(.)$ in an efficient manner as well as resists the saddle-point attack simultaneously.
 The complexity of such an algorithm emerges from the the interplay between non-convexity of the loss function and the behavior of the Byzantine machines.

 The problem of saddle point avoidance in the context of non-convex optimization has received considerable attention in the past few years.
-In the seminal paper of Jin et al. \cite{pgd}, a gradient descent based approach is proposed.
-By defining a certain \emph{perturbation condition} and adding Gaussian noise to the iterates of gradient descent, the algorithm of \cite{pgd} provably escapes the saddle points of the non-convex loss function.
+In the seminal paper of \cite{pgd}, a (first order) gradient descent based approach is proposed.
 A few papers \cite{neon,neon2} following the above use various modifications to obtain saddle point avoidance guarantees.
-However, these algorithms are non-robust.
-A Byzantine robust saddle point avoidance algorithm is proposed by Yin et al. \cite{dong}, and probably is the closest to this work.
+A Byzantine robust first order saddle point avoidance algorithm is proposed by Yin et al. \cite{dong}, and probably is the closest to this work.
 In \cite{dong}, the authors propose a repeated check-and-escape type of first order gradient descent based algorithm.
 First of all, being a first order algorithm, the convergence rate is quite slow (the rate for gradient decay is $1/\sqrt{T}$, where $T$ is the number of iterations).
 Moreover, implementation-wise, the algorithm presented in \cite{dong} is computation heavy, and takes potentially many iterations between the center and the worker machines.
 Hence, this algorithm is not efficient in terms of the communication cost.